sauravmishra0784-design/student-management-system/README.md

 Student Management System

-This is a simple web app to keep track of student details for a college project.
-It uses HTML and CSS for the front end, and a Node.js server with a MySQL database for the back end.
+This is a full-stack app for managing a student list, built with React and Bootstrap.
+The backend is Node.js with a MySQL database.

-How to Run This Project
+It's a simple dashboard where you can see all the students in a table and add new students using a form.

-Follow these steps to get the project working on your computer.
+Tech Used:

-Step 1: Set up the Database
+Frontend: React, React-Bootstrap, Bootstrap 5

-Start your XAMPP Control Panel and make sure Apache and MySQL are running.
+Backend: Node.js & Express

-Go to http://localhost/phpmyadmin in your browser.
+Database: MySQL

-Click on the "SQL" tab.
+How to Run It

-Open the database_setup.sql file from this project, copy all the code inside it, and paste it into the SQL box.
+You need to have two terminals open at the same time.

-Click the "Go" button.
-This will create the student_system database and the students table.
+1. Database Setup (Do this only once)

-Step 2: Start the Backend Server
+Make sure your MySQL server is running (from XAMPP or Workbench).

-Open a terminal (like CMD or the one in VS Code).
+Create a new, empty database.
+Name it student_system_db.

-Go into the /backend folder of this project.
+Go into that database and run the database_setup.sql file (it's in this project) to create the students table.

-Run the command below to download the code the server needs.
-You only have to do this once.
+2. Run the Backend (Terminal 1)

-npm install
+Go into the /backend folder. cd backend

-Heads up!
-Check the server.js file to make sure the database password is correct for your XAMPP setup.
-Most of the time, the password is blank ('').
+Install the packages (only once). npm install

-Now, start the server by running:
+Important: Make sure your .env file is in this backend folder and has your MySQL password.

-node server.js
+Start the server. node server.js

-The terminal should say Server running on http://localhost:3001.
-Keep this terminal open!
+It should say Connected to MySQL database!.
+Keep this running.

-Step 3: View the Website
+3. Run the Frontend (Terminal 2)

-Open the /frontend folder in VS Code.
+Open a new terminal and go into the /frontend folder. cd frontend

-Right-click on the view-students.html file.
+Install the packages (only once).
+This includes React and Bootstrap. npm install react-bootstrap bootstrap

-Choose "Open with Live Server".
+Start the React app. npm start

-Your browser will open the website, and it should now be working correctly.
+This will automatically open the app in your browser.